 Management, including the participation of our Chief Executive Officer and our Chief Financial Officer, conducted an evaluation (pursuant to Rule 13a-15(b) under the Exchange Act) of the effectiveness of our disclosure controls and procedures as of the end of the period covered by this Report.
-Based on this evaluation, our Chief Executive Officer and Chief Financial Officer concluded that, as of August 29, 2020, the Company's disclosure controls and procedures were effective.
+Based on this evaluation, our Chief Executive Officer and Chief Financial Officer concluded that, as of August 29, 2020, the Company's disclosure controls and procedures were not effective due to a material weakness in internal control over financial reporting described below.